 - Johanna Schoen.
 “Fighting for Child Health: Race, Birth Control, and the State in the Jim Crow South.”
 Social Politics 4 (1997): 90-113.

 - Raúl Necochea López.
 “Priests and Pills: Catholic Family Planning in Peru, 1967-1976.”
 Latin American Research Review 43 (2008): 34-56.

 Blackboard: This course uses Blackboard.
-Detailed descriptions of the assignments will be posted on Blackboard at least two weeks before the due date.
+Detailed descriptions of the assignments will be posted on Blackboard three weeks before the due date.
 Students should check this site regularly.
 Grades will not be posted to the Grade Centre in Blackboard.

 Evaluation of written work: Assignments will be returned accompanied by comments noting areas that need attention.
 Assignments will only be returned to the writer.
 Questions about grades cannot be answered effectively by e-mail.
 Please read carefully the Definition of Grades (above) before discussing your grade on an assignment with Dr. Bryce.
 If you ask for an assignment to be reconsidered, note that your grade could go either up or down.